Best Bass for Metal: 4 & 5-String Bass Guitars for Extreme Rock

 So what are we looking for in a great bass for metal?
 In this article I've tracked down a bunch of basses that I believe have what it takes to help you sculpt your ultimate tone.
 They're made by some of the best brand names in the bass guitar world, manufacturers I've personally relied on in the past for my sound.

 If I found myself in a metal band again today, these would be the basses I looked to.
+I've owned versions of each of them over the years, and I know I can count on them to have the sound and punch needed for heavy music.

 What Makes a Great Metal Bass?